edsu/bagweb/README.md

 (WordPress, MediaWiki, Drupal, Rails, etc).
 But projects end, and so does the write activity on a website.
-People may still want to look at the website as a record of what happened, but they are less interested in contributing new content, since they project is finished.
+People may still want to look at the website as a record of what happened, but they are less interested in contributing new content, since they project is, well, [finished].

 To keep a record of the project you can be stuck keeping the CMS software up to date so it doesn't get hacked, and making sure the database is upgraded and